danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 ## Undimming the underlying view in SwiftUI

-When I went to Twitter to cry about these missing capabilities, I quickly got a response from [tgrapperon]({{page.tgrapperon}}) who suggested using a `UIHostingController` to affect the sheet presentation controller.
+When I went to Twitter to cry about these missing capabilities, I quickly got a response from [tgrapperon]({{page.tgrapperon}}) who suggested using a `UIHostingController` to affect the sheet controller.

 So, I did just that.
 I want the workaround to be as close to the current APIs as possible, to make it easy to replace when the feature is added in a future version of SwiftUI.

-The native SwiftUI extension that is used to set custom sheet sizes is called `presentationDetents`:
+The native SwiftUI modifier used for custom sheet sizes is called `presentationDetents`:

 ```swift
 myView.presentationDetents([.medium, .large])
 ```

-I decided to call my view modifier `presentationDetents` as well, but also added a `largestUndimmed` parameter to support undimming and an optional `selection` binding:
+I decided to call my modifier `presentationDetents` as well, and added a `largestUndimmed` parameter to support undimming and an optional `selection` binding:

 ```swift
 extension View {